Chart Color Schemes

 Wheelers Hill features high concentrations of family households, with a higher-than-average median household size

-Family households account for 78.6% of all households, including 38.6% couples with children, 29.4% couples without children, and 9.5% single parent families.
-Non-family households constitute the remaining 21.4%, with lone person households at 19.8% and group households comprising 1.6%.
+Family households account for 78.6% of all households, consisting of 38.6% couples with children, 29.4% couples without children, and 9.5% single parent families.
+Non-family households make up the remaining 21.4%, with lone person households at 19.8% and group households comprising 1.6% of the total.
 The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households